huggingface/blog/hf-hub-glam-guide.md

 ## Contributing to the Hub

-There are various ways in which GLAM institutions can contribute to the Hugging Face Hub, including by sharing models, datasets and demos.
+There are various ways in which GLAM institutions can contribute to the Hugging Face Hub, including sharing models, datasets and demos.

 ### Why might Galleries, Libraries, Archives and Museums want to use the Hugging Face hub?

 There are many different reasons why institutions want to contribute to the Hugging Face Hub:

 - **Exposure to a new audience**: the Hub has become a central destination for people working in machine learning, AI and related fields.
 Sharing on the Hub will help expose your collections and work to this audience.
 This also opens up the opportunity for further collaboration with this audience.

-- **Community:** the hub has many community-oriented features, allowing users and potential users of your material to ask questions and engage with materials you share via the Hub.
+- **Community:** The Hub has many community-oriented features, allowing users and potential users of your material to ask questions and engage with materials you share via the Hub.
 Sharing trained models and machine learning datasets also allows people to build on each other's work and lowers the barrier to using machine learning in the sector.

-- **Diversity of training data:** one of the barriers to the GLAM using machine learning is the availability of relevant data for training and evaluation of machine learning models.
-Machine learning models which work well on benchmark datasets used in machine learning may not translate to the types of data used by GLAM organizations.
+- **Diversity of training data:** One of the barriers to the GLAM using machine learning is the availability of relevant data for training and evaluation of machine learning models.
+Machine learning models that work well on benchmark datasets may not work as well on the types of data used by GLAM organizations.
 Building a community to share domain-specific datasets will ensure machine learning can be more effectively pursued in the GLAM sector.

-- **Climate change:** training machine learning models results in a carbon footprint.
-The size of this footprint depends on various factors, but one way we can collectively reduce this footprint is to share trained models with the community so that people aren't duplicating the same models (and generating more carbon emissions in the process).
+- **Climate change:** Training machine learning models produces a carbon footprint.
+The size of this footprint depends on various factors.
+One way we can collectively reduce this footprint is to share trained models with the community so that people aren't duplicating the same models (and generating more carbon emissions in the process).

 ### Example uses of the Hugging Face Hub
-There are already individuals and organizations using the Hugging Face hub to share machine learning models, datasets and demos related to the GLAM sector.
+Individuals and organizations are already using the Hugging Face hub to share machine learning models, datasets and demos related to the GLAM sector.

 #### BigLAM
 [BigLAM](https://huggingface.co/biglam), an initiative developed out of the BigScience project, is focused on making datasets from GLAM with relevance to machine learning are made more accessible.
 BigLAM has so far made over 30 datasets related to GLAM available via the Hugging Face hub.